nullabork/fetcho/README.md

 ### AccessKeys

-Use this for user facing tools
+Use this for user facing tools.
+You make up your own access keys minimum of 12 chars.

 * GET /{accesskey} - get the details for an AccessKey
 * GET /{accesskey}/workspace/{accessKeyId} - get a specific Workspace by its AccessKey id
-* POST /{accesskey}/workspace - create a Workspace
+* POST /{accesskey}/workspace - create a Workspace and access key
 * PUT /{accesskey}/workspace/{accessKeyId} - update a Workspace
 * DELETE /accesskeys/{accesskey}/workspace/{accessKeyId} - delete a Workspace AccessKey.
 Note the workspace one delete until all accesskeys are deleted
 * GET /{accesskey}/workspace/{accessKeyId}/results - get the Workspace WorkspaceResults.
-Optional ?minsequence=&lt;number greater than 0&gt;&count=&lt;number:0-50&gt;
+Optional ?fromSequence=&lt;number greater than 0&gt;&count=&lt;number:0-50&gt;
 * PUT,POST /{accesskey}/workspace/{accessKeyId}/results - add or update WorkspaceResult s for a workspace

 ### Workspaces

 Use this for server facing tools

 * GET /{workspaceId}/results - get WorkspaceResult records.
-Optional ?minsequence=&lt;number greater than 0&gt;&count=&lt;number:0-50&gt;
+Optional ?fromSequence=&lt;number greater than 0&gt;&count=&lt;number:0-50&gt;
 * PUT,POST /{workspaceId}/results - add or update WorkspaceResult records
 * DELETE /{workspaceId}/results - delete WorkspaceResult records